What is tautomerism?

 1. Prototrophy:

-The process that arises due to the transfer of a proton within a molecule, i.e., amino acid, which is the building block of protein, is called prototrophy.
+The process that arises due to the transfer of a proton within a molecule, i.e., an amino acid, which is the building block of protein, is called prototrophy.

 prototrophy